ihsotas0/Interfaced/worldbuilding/pickerism.md

 >
 > --- Yaqut, Father of Pickerist Thought on Earth

-**Yaqut**, visionary political theorist of the 2070s, created the first Oracle and laid the foundations of what would become Pickerism not soon after.
+Yaqut, visionary political theorist of the 2070s, created the first Oracle and laid the foundations of what would become Pickerism not soon after.
+Interfaced in 2048 by his rich family, Yaqut was one of the first people to voluntarily go beyond the return limit at 18 years old.
+He embedded himself full-time at first in the newly founded Bussard Mesh (`1:700`), like any good hached mesher, but eventually decided to commit part-time to his personal studies.

+With the significant money he made while embedded in the Bussard Mesh over the course of 4 years (given his knack for meshing), he rented an expensive cryotank capable of `1:2000` haching.
+(In this case he spent `700` in the Bussard Mesh and `1300` on his personal studies.)
+Yaqut avoided being drafted during the Data War since he was hached, since hached people were no more effective than non-hached people in Program Space.
+The Bussard Mesh was his "service" during the war.

-Interfaced in 2048 by his rich family, Yaqut was one of the first people to voluntarily go beyond the return limit.
-He embedded himself at first in the Bussard Mesh, like any good hached mesher, but eventually decided to commit full time to his personal studies.
-With the significant money he made from the Bussard Mesh over the course of 5 years (given his knack for meshing), he manged to run full speed in a high-quality cryotank at `1:250` for 4 years.
-During his thousand-year deep dive into the writings of hundreds of political theorists, past and present, he came to the conclusion "kill whitey".
-He proved his conclusion with a 14 thousand-page work of symbolic logic.
-Scholars were, despite millions of man-years, not able to disprove his sound conclusion.
+His personal studies lasted thousands of years.
+He made a deep dive into the writings of hundreds of political theorists, past and present, and came to the Conclusion "kill whitey".
+He proved his Conclusion with a 14 thousand-page work of symbolic logic.
+Scholars were, despite millions of man-years, not able to disprove his sound Conclusion.

 Following his political work, Yaqut moved onto other areas of study.
 Sometime during this shift, although the exact details are vague, Yaqut discovered the